Categories

 The poems start from the personal and move to the universal with their intricate details.
 The poetic sensibilities take us to the female imaginary of the physical, psychological and spiritual domains.
 If Kamala Das in the 20th century introduced the readers to her brazenness in poetry, then Ranu Uniyal in the 21st century coerces her readers to travel from the common routine to the coveted spiritual abode found in the creative doctrine of poetry.
 The poetic depth can also be inferred through the rhythmic structure, the play with the words through alliteration and rhymes introduce jibes in poems such as ‘The Shop and the Shutter’.

-The themes of love, identity, self-expression, language and power, old age, body’s fragility, vulnerability, precarity, loss, women and domesticity, motherhood, death and memory are persistent throughout the anthology.
+The themes of love, identity, self-expression, language and power, old age, body’s fragility, vulnerability, precarity, loss, women and domesticity, motherhood, death and memory are persistent throughout the collection.
 She poetically contours the theme of human existence and its distinct flavours like WB Yeats in Sailing to Byzantium with — “That is no country for old men.”

 The poetic pondering over the question of ‘Self’ or recurrent declaration of ‘I’ is developed through linguistic, racial, and geographical temporal identities.
 For example, the poet’s ‘Garhwali’ identity is camouflaged with the the more modern Anglophone identity.
 The declaration of the personal “self” and dedication to some personalities like Mohini Mangalik, S. A. Hamid and Amma takes us to the glints of the poet’s biography in the most poetic manner.
 Gulzar once uttered that, “we poets are errant grains of dust… life takes us and tosses us, we do not know where it will end.”
 The poems hail the essence of life’s evolutionary journey, especially the one of experience and the mature years of life.